 Step#1: Set up CDN using your own subdomain

 Enabling CDN using your own subdomain keeps the service proprietary to you and points SEO values of the CDN based resources to your root domain – yoursite.com instead of cdn.com.
-This approach maintains or even increases domain authority of your main site.
+This approach maintains or even increases your main site's authority scores.
 This in turn boosts your SEO rankings.
-And of course, you are not bypassing your domain value to a third party CDN site while improving page speed.
+And of course, you are not bypassing your domain value to a third-party CDN site while improving page speed.

 Step#2: Be consistent with the file names and their paths

 Sticking to the file naming conventions always pays off.
 Even if you opt for a CDN service or do some technical changes in your website files, the basics should not change.
 For example, you have an image at www.yoursite.com/resources/image1.jpg and your CDN provider renames the path to cdn.yoursite.com/resources/image000123.jpg or changes the entire folder structure so that your image file appears as cdn.yoursite.com/assets/image1.jpg.
 This may result in 404 errors for those old image paths unless automatically redirected to new paths.

 If the pre-CDN path of your image file appears as www.yoursite.com/resources/image1.jpg, your post-CDN file path should look like cdn.yoursite.com/resources/image1.jpg.
 Maintaining the file-path naming conventions avoids unwanted 404 issues and protects your site from negative SEO impacts.